theboulder6/BloodBorne-Board-Game/README.md

-# Bloodborne: Tombs of Yharnham
+# Bloodborne: Tombs of Yharnam

-**Bloodborne: Tombs of Yharnham** is a fast-paced, card-based dungeon crawl inspired by the aesthetic and design philosophy of *Bloodborne*.
+**Bloodborne: Tombs of Yharnam** is a fast-paced, card-based dungeon crawl inspired by the aesthetic and design philosophy of *Bloodborne*.
 Players take on the role of Hunters exploring a cursed catacomb, navigating through combat, resource management, and branching decisions across 10-13 deadly rooms.

 Builds emerge from modular decks of weapons, Blood Gems, Hunter’s Tools, and Items.